LdyL/epython/README.md

 ##Configuring cluster

     Add the host name or IP address of Parallella nodes into the .mpi_hostfile in the master node

     Set password less SSH for each host

-  Remmber to run the ePython in the directory with a .mpi_hostfile in it
+    Remember to run the ePython in the directory with a .mpi_hostfile in it

 ##Hello world

   Create a file called hello, then put in the lines print "Hello world"